-This new world is coming quickly, and if you are interested in reimagining what your course might look like in 20 years, then we invite you to join with others at the American University in Cairo (AUC) and participate in the Research Convention Center (RCC) 2022: Futurize Your Course Pitch Competition.
+This new world is coming quickly, and if you are interested in reimagining what your course might look like in 20 years, then we invite you to join with others at The American University in Cairo (AUC) and participate in the Research and Creativity Convention (RCC) 2022: Futurize Your Course Pitch Competition.

 Futurize Your Course Competition Prize and Award

 The winning teams will receive a prize of EGP 30,000; EGP 20,000 EGP and EGP 10,000 for first, second and third place.
 Submissions will be pitched to a panel of internal and external judges.
 Winning teams might also be eligible to receive support in prototyping and testing features of their reimagined and redesigned courses.

 Courses will be evaluated on the following four criteria: